rajbos/rajbos.github.io/blog/about.md

 I do DevOps-y stuff, mostly with C# and GitHub/Azure/Azure DevOps.

 ## Work | Xpirit 🔨
-In my day job I work for Xpirit [link](https://www.xpirit.com/rob) as a DevOps consultant, helping our customers with whatever they need regarding DevOps.
+In my day job I work for Xpirit [link](https://www.xpirit.com/rob) as a DevOps consultant & GitHub Trainer, helping our customers with whatever they need regarding DevOps.
 Whether it's training, finding out some obscure issues, setting up their CI/CD pipelines, or helping them on their way to implement more DevOps patterns and practices, I help them with it.
+A lot of focus these days goes into improving their security setup, and looking at supply chain issues.
 Often I find myself helping teams with modern agile and DevOps practices in more of a coaching role.
 Focused on GitHub!

 ## Trainer: GitHub Accredited and Microsoft Certified
-I am a GitHub trainer for the GitHub (non-)developer and GitHub Actions trainings.
-I also give several Bootcamps including a GitHub Advanced Security Bootcamp.
+I am a GitHub trainer for the GitHub (non-)developer, Advanced Security, and GitHub Actions trainings.
+I also give several Bootcamps including a GitHub Advanced Security Bootcamp and the GitHub Partner Bootcamps that are needed to become a GitHub Accredited Trainer.
 Next to that I am a Microsoft Certified Trainer for AZ-900, AZ-204, and AZ-400 ( DevOps on Azure track).

 I'm also a LinkedIn Learning Instructor.
 My first course is on [GitHub Advanced Security](/blog/2022/10/19/LinkedIn-Learning-GHAS).

 ## Twitter Bots 🤖